Some mixed Hodge structure on l^2-cohomology of covering of K\"ahler manifolds: preliminaries.

-A finitely generated projective $N(G)-$module is represented by an idempotent matrix $A\in M_{n}(N(G))$.
-Then $\dimG P:= \tr A$.
-Let $M\in \Mod(N(G))$.
-In \Luc Chap.
-6 a dimension function on $\Mod(N(G))$ is defined: Then if $V$ is a Hilbert $N(G)-$module the two dimension functions agree: both of them satisfies that dimension is supremum over finite dimensional subspaces (\Luc p.21 th.1.12 and th.
+\begin{example}(see \cite{Shu}~ section 3) If $\tilde E\to \tilde X$ is the pullback of a smooth vector bundle $E\to X$ under a $G-$covering map $\tilde X\to X$, then the space of sections of $\tilde E$ with coefficients in a Sobolev space is a $G-$Hilbert module (see \ref{Sobolev spaces}). \end{example} Let $\Mod(N(G))$ be the category of $N(G)-$modules where $N(G)$ is viewed as an abstract ring. \\ A finitely generated projective $N(G)-$module is represented by an idempotent matrix\\ $A\in M_{n}(N(G))$.
+Define $\dimG P:= \tr A$.
+Following L\"{u}ck \cite{Luc} Chap.
+6, we define the dimension function of a $N(G)-$module $M$ by If $V$ is a Hilbert $N(G)-$module, the two dimension functions agree: Their dimension is the supremum over the finite dimensional subspaces (\cite{Luc} p.
+21 th.1.12 and th.
 6.24).